PandaHugMonster/php-simputils/README.md

 In the example above there is a simple textual data is used.
 The processing capabilities depend on the Resource App Processor and can be customized in any way you want.

-Currently there are a few of them:
+Currently, there are a few of them:

 * `\spaf\simputils\models\files\apps\CsvProcessor` - CSV file processing
 * `\spaf\simputils\models\files\apps\DotEnvProcessor` - ".env" file processing